 - Miscellaneous travel costs (baggage fees, taxi, etc.) around 210 USD

 The preparational costs for a 6-month internship in the USA would be a total of about $4,640 or $773 USD for each month of internship.
-When you compare the $773 per month with other academic fees such as college tuition, course fees, or a language course, you can see that the internship abroad is financially very lucrative given the high return on investment (it just looks great on your resume!).
+When you compare the $773 per month with other academic fees such as college tuition, university course fees, or a language course, you can see that the internship abroad is financially very lucrative given the high return on investment (and, it just looks great on your resume!).

 - Shared apartment in Manhattan around 1,500 USD